 Treatment options by type of bowel cancer

-Surgery is the main treatment for early colon cancer.
-If cancer has spread to the lymph nodes, you may have chemotherapy after surgery.
-This is called adjuvant chemotherapy.
+- If the cancer has spread to the lymph nodes, you may have chemotherapy after surgery, which is called adjuvant chemotherapy.

 Surgery for cancer in the colon

 The most common type of surgery for colon cancer is a colectomy (removal of a part of the bowel).
 Lymph nodes near the colon and some normal bowel around the cancer will also be removed.